Michael-Pan95/FaceRecognition/README.md

   4. Connect to DB before run the program
 Have fun!

-*original work on OpenCV part is by Jim oconnorhorrill whoes tutorial can be found at https://github.com/oconnorhorrill/Face-Recognition.
+*original work on OpenCV part is by Jim oconnorhorrill whose tutorial can be found at https://github.com/oconnorhorrill/Face-Recognition.